absorensen/numbers_go_brrrr/m4_real_time_systems/s4_branchless_programming.md

 Intel® AVX2, Intel® AVX-512.
 You can program for each specific instruction set or find a cross-platform such as [ultraviolet][13] to program for multiple architectures.
 What I found most important is that my SIMD lanes max out at 512 bits.
 If I am doing ```f32```-based SIMD operations I can fit up to 16 floats into a lane.
+For a general introduction to the terminology and basics of SIMD, you can check out [this post][18].

 SIMD programming is a genre unto itself and learning to program it can take a while.
 If you look at the figure from earlier showing pipelined instructions, picture each box as being wider.
 Imagine you are doing the